Lissy93/dl-sb-iac/README.txt

 - cancel-subscription Cancels a user's subscription
 - checkout-session    Creates a new checkout session for a subscription
 - stripe-webhook      Handles incoming events triggered from Stripe
+- new-user-billing    Adds a billing record for new users + checks if sponsor

 Domain Management:
 - trigger-updates     Selects all domains for users, and triggers domain-updater